GeoTeric 2018.1- Closing the Loop to give a deeper understanding, quicker interpretation workflow and less uncertainty.

-Validate has been developed as part of a 3-year project with industry partners and is a forward modelling tool that will help you understand what the colours mean in the RGB Blends.
+Validate has been developed as part of a three-year project with industry partners and is a forward modelling tool that will help you understand what the colors mean in the RGB Blends.

 It allows you to Validate your interpretation by:

 - Predicting how fluid changes will appear in your data.